practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 $
 ```

-See this latest version of Haxe also from these source: [5.0.0-preview.1](https://github.com/HaxeFoundation/haxe/releases/tag/5.0.0-preview.1)
+See this latest version of Haxe also from these sources: [5.0.0-preview.1](https://github.com/HaxeFoundation/haxe/releases/tag/5.0.0-preview.1)

 <br/>